 - Norwex has some pretty fancy mirror cloths

-- Most green cleaning companies offer a glass cleaner.
-Find a good selection here, but this is one place I would never buy commercial.
+- Most green cleaning companies offer a glass cleaner, but this is one place I would never buy commercial.
 It’s too easy to DIY (do it yourself)!

 Note: A year later, I updated the ideas in this post with new products/experiences from another year of experience.
 See the additions and thoughts HERE.